Dynamics of spin relaxation in nonequilibrium magnetic nanojunctions: Results

 The comparison in figure~\ref{fig:4_ComparisonOpenClosed}(b) confirms that the dynamics in a long isolated system can be to a large extent reproduced by a much shorter magnetic junction.
 We also show this in figure~\ref{fig:3_DampingJsd_Closed_2}(a), where the black circles represent effective Gilbert damping obtained from fitting the dynamics of a central system with only $N=11$ points coupled to leads.
 The results are in very good agreement with the data for long chains.
+In addition we show in Section~\ref{App:CvQ}, where we compare the dynamics of quantum and classical spins, that this technique can be used also to address dynamics of a large quantum spin coupled to a long chain.